smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.4.1 =
+Added a **Custom CSS** field to the Authenticator block: style any element inside the widget without touching theme files.

 = 1.4.0 =
 **Live form-builder in Gutenberg** – Sign-Up and Edit-Account screens are now edited directly in the block editor.
 Drag fields, Rows, Stacks and any other core layout blocks, and see your changes instantly.
 Field order, labels, visibility and full page layout are all controlled in one place—no more sidebar lists.